BertHav/Omgevingsmonitor_Software/README.md

 Check 'Start a build immediately' and choose 'Clean'.

+## version 4.35 <a name="version434"></a>
+Version to demonstrate the difference in overhead that deomgevingsmonitor.nl causes compared to opensensemap.org based on the definition #define OPENSENSEMAP in ESP.h.
+To maintain full compatibility, this definition is disabled.

 ## version 4.34 <a name="version434"></a>
 Fix for datagram when on batterypower and sen55 is attached.
 Nodered datagram fix